 If you are looking for the best surf spots in Australia, you came to the right place.
-In this guide you will find all the information you need for your next surf trip to Australia.
-From general travel info, to surf seasons, surf spots, and everything else you need to know about surfing in Australia.
+In this surf guide, you will find all the information you need for your next surf trip to Australia, including general travel info, surf seasons, and the best surf beaches in Australia.

 About Surfing in Australia

 Surfing is an integrated part of the Australian DNA.
-Due to the abundance of great waves along the coast, almost everybody surf here.
+Due to the abundance of great waves, almost everybody surf here.
 In fact, some of the best surfers in the world are Australian.
-Famous names such as Mick Fanning, Stephanie Gilmore, and Joel Parkinson are only the tip of the iceberg.
-Actually, Australia has produced more world champion surfers than any other country in the world.
-Moreover, it has the second largest population of surfers on the planet (after USA).
+Famous names like Mick Fanning, Stephanie Gilmore, and Joel Parkinson are only the tip of the iceberg.
+Actually, Australia has produced more world champion surfers than any other country.
+Moreover, it has the second-largest population of surfers on the planet (after the USA).

 Australia is an Island.
 A huge one, but still an Island.
-Therefore, it is well exposed to all different swell directions.
-As a result, when surfing in Australia you can find perfect surf conditions every single day at some beaches.
-With such a huge coastline and selection of beaches, any surfers will find here the right wave for himself.
+Therefore, it is exposed to all different swell directions.
+As a result, when surfing in Australia, you can find perfect surf conditions every single day at some beaches.
+With such a huge coastline and selection of surf beaches in Australia, any surfer will find the right wave for himself.
 From beach breaks to points and reef breaks, Australia has it all.
-Therefore, if you want to surf in Australia it doesn’t matter what your skill level is.
-In one hand, Australia has great beaches for learning and practicing, but in the other, some of the biggest pro surf competitions take place here.
+Therefore, if you want to surf in Australia, it doesn’t matter what your skill level is.
+On the one hand, Australia has excellent beaches for learning and practicing, but on the other, some of the biggest pro surf competitions take place here.

 Surfing in Australia is a cultural thing, it is just a way of life for the Aussies, and therefore, Australia’s surf scene is always on fire.
 So, if you love surfing, you should visit here at least once in your lifetime to see what it’s all about.